Northeastern-University-Robotics/SOP/README.md

 Commiting, pushing, and merging are the steps in order to get your local code into the latest distribution.

+Here is a [great video](https://www.youtube.com/watch?v=HkdAHXoRtos&ab_channel=Fireship) that explains quickly the most important features of git using VSCode

 ## Setting Up Git (Command Line)<a name="cmd_install"/>
 **_NOTE:_** Use either Git or Github Desktop, you do **NOT** need both.
 This section is assuming you already have git installed and registered with your credentials.
 If you have not already, [heres a tutorial.](https://docs.github.com/en/get-started/quickstart/set-up-git)